techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/spring/week-9.md

 - Place components and wire on a breadboard.
 - Run the simulator and fix polarity errors.
 ## Part B — Make: Blinking Circuit
-- Build a simple blinker with resistor + LED.
+- Build a simple blinker with resistor and LED.
-- Optional: Use microcontroller block in sim.
+- Optional: use a microcontroller block in simulation.
 ## Part C — Extend & Share
 - Discuss how this links to real components.
-- Screenshot to add as documentation.
+- Capture a screenshot as documentation.

 ---